Towns of Mexico

 In PueblosAmerica.com we want to contribute to the economy of each small town in Mexico, and therefore, within the information of each locality, we incorporate data from various businesses established in such cities or towns.
 For example, with this list of hotels in Palizada (Campeche) or all the places to eat in Chignahuapan (Puebla).
 With the accommodation, bars and restaurants, tourism is promoted in the small Mexican towns, and thus helps their inhabitants to have a prosperous future in the places where they were born.

-The culture and the millenary history of the towns in Mexico go through the surnames of their people.
-The most common surnames in Mexico are (in this order) Hernández, García and López.
-In this list of Mexican surnames you can find, also, other very popular Mexican surnames in the cities and towns.
+The culture and the millenary history of the towns in Mexico go through the last names of their people.
+The most common last names in Mexico are (in this order) Hernández, García and López.
+In this list of Mexican last names you can find, also, other very popular Mexican last names in the cities and towns.
 Also, you can find which are the most common in each Mexican State, with maps and statistics.

 If you liked this website with all the towns of Mexico, you can share it with your friends, and follow us in social networks.